GFDRR/CCDR-tools/tools/code/README.md

 ### Manual run
 You can also use manual_run.py to run the program without jupyter notebook.
+Example for Flood analysis.

 Edit the `manual_run.py` file to specify:
 - **country (`country`)**: [`ISO3166_a3`](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) country code